 LPS is best known for its inflammation- inducing activity which result in fevers and pains.
 At high concentration in circulation, it can trigger septic shock.

 LPS binds to the canonical CD14/TLR4/MD2 receptor complex on the surface of many cell types including monocytes, dendritic cells, macrophages and B cells and triggers releasing of proinflammatory cytokines, nitric oxide, superoxide, and eicosanoids.
-Damaged endothelial barrier by these mediators can cause capillary leak syndromes, blood vessel dilation, low cardiac output and ultimately lead to septic shock.
-The loss of endothelial integrity can also trigger disseminated intravascular coagulation and result in compromised blood supply and is the main cause for loss-of-function of certain internal organs such as kidney, adrenal glands, and lungs.
+Damaged endothelial barrier by these mediators can cause capillary leak syndromes, blood vessel dilation, low cardiac output and ultimately lead to sepsis shock.
+The loss of endothelial integrity can also trigger disseminated intravascular coagulation and result in thrombosis and is the main cause for loss-of-function of certain internal organs such as kidney, adrenal glands, and lungs.
 Similar vascular damage coupled with depletion of coagulating factors may be manifested as skin petechiae, purpura and ecchymoses.

 4. Measuring endotoxin content.